CapEx vs. OpEx: What's the Difference?

 A company may instead try to increase revenues by increasing the price of the company's products or services.
 However, customers may not be willing to pay more.
 The company could also opt for cheaper labor or materials, effectively lowering the cost of goods sold (COGS).
 But this could negatively impact the quality of the company's products.
 This leaves minimizing operating expenditures as the best bet for increasing net profits.

 Both CapEx and OpEx workflows can benefit by moving away from manual processes and toward automation.
 Manual processes rely on spreadsheets, emails, paper forms, and faxes, all of which are prone to errors and delays.
-An automated system, on the other hand, can minimize errors and speed workflows along.
+On the other hand, an automated system can minimize errors and speed workflows along.

 CapEx and OpEx automation platforms can ensure the following takes place:

 If you want your CapEx and OpEx workflows to move with maximum efficiency, consider the benefits of an automation solution.
-And for the sake of simplicity and company-wide integration, seek out an automation platform that can handle both capital and operational expenditures.
+And for simplicity and company-wide integration, seek out an automation platform that can handle both capital and operational expenditures.

 To see how quickly you can begin automating your finance processes, request a demonstration or trial of Integrify.